 Phase V - If the storm has passed and has caused major damage on campus, employees must contact their supervisors for direction or contact either the Nicholls Help Line or the Nicholls Web site to let their supervisor know where they are and whether or not they can return to the area.
-Only the Pre-Position team will return to campus to establish a command center and begin damage assessment.
-The Pre-Position team will also begin debris clean-up and will act as needed to protect university assets.
+The Emergency Response Team (ERT) will return to campus to establish a command center and begin damage assessment.
+The ERT will also begin debris clean-up and will act as needed to protect university assets.

-Emergency Preparedness Committee Hurricane/Tropical Storm Preparation Checklist
+Hurricane/Tropical Storm Preparation Checklist